2017 1

 2016 Simard - sweet and ripe fruit, nice structure, good acidity, well-balanced with a soft finish.
 On the light side.
 89p.

-2016 Haut Simard - a lot of silky and aromatic fruit here, very good structure, good depth and length, well-composed.
+2016 Haut Simard - a lot of silky and aromatic fruit here, very good structure, depth, and length, well-composed.
 Lovely effort.
 90p.

 2016 La Clotte - purchased by Alain Vauthier in 2014.
 Delicious fruit, elegant and finely constructed, round and tasty.
 A very seductive wine.
 90p.